The Films of Woody Allen

 A Midsummer Night's Sex Comedy

 Zelig (July 16/01)

 Zelig takes a one-note premise and succeeds in turning it into a fairly entertaining little movie.
 (For a little while, anyway.)
-Woody Allen stars as Leonard Zelig, a man with the unusual ability to literally usurp the characteristics of anyone that happens to be nearby (if he's in the presence of a shrink, he'll soon believe he's a psychiatrist; if a black man stands next to him, he'll soon sport black skin and an afro; etc).
-Allen of course wrote and directed Zelig, and he's chosen to present the material through old news footage and newspaper clippings (the idea being that we're watching a documentary assembled from various real media).
-At 82 minutes, the movie is short but not short enough.
-While this gimmick initially seems fresh and interesting (and it is undeniably very well done; it's nearly impossible to tell new footage from old footage that has been altered to fit Allen into the frame), it naturally becomes a little tiresome after a while.
-A running time of no more than an hour would have been far more appropriate (and far more enjoyable).
-But nevertheless, Zelig is still mostly quite entertaining and often very funny (I particularly enjoyed the pronouncement that Zelig (a Jew), as a cross between an Indian and a black man, posed a triple threat to the Ku Klux Klan).
+Woody Allen stars as Leonard Zelig, a man with the unusual ability to literally usurp the characteristics of anyone that happens to be nearby (if he's in the presence of a shrink, he'll soon believe he's a psychiatrist; if a black man stands next to him, he'll quickly sport black skin and an afro; etc).
+Allen, of course, writes and directs Zelig, and he's chosen to present the material through old news footage and newspaper clippings - with the idea being that we're watching a documentary assembled from various real-world media.
+At 82 minutes, however, Zelig is short but not short enough.
+While this gimmick initially seems fresh and interesting (and it is undeniably very well done; it's nearly impossible to tell new footage from old footage that has been altered to fit Allen into the frame), the movie naturally becomes a little tiresome after a while.
+A running time of no more than an hour would have been far more appropriate (and far more palatable).
+But nevertheless, Zelig is still mostly quite entertaining and often very funny (eg it's difficult not to get a kick out of the pronouncement that the Jewish Zelig, as a cross between an Indian and a black man, would pose a triple threat to the Ku Klux Klan).

 Broadway Danny Rose

 Shadows and Fog (June 30/02)